gianggu/bagmodu/README.md

 # bagmodu
-This is a web app for creative digital customization of bag accessories
+This is a web app for creative digital customization of bag accessories.